-The Other button provides access to the dialogue box shown below.
+The Other button provides access to the dialog box shown below.

-Other Bad data Replace bad data with Only display lines with bad data Processing Trigger on Stop condition Start-Stop On / After Time Time Sync to First Record Special Match files Transpose file No FF Break arrays No Summary No Date Advance No Summary No Date Advance No Dashes No Summary Heading No Record Numbers from TOB files Ok Cancel Help string the user enters in the field will be entered if a blank or question mark is in the data or if data are out of range.
+Other Bad data Replace bad data with Only display lines with bad data Processing Trigger on Stop condition Start-Stop On / After Time Time Sync to First Record Special Transpose file Match files Transpose file No FF Break arrays No Summary No Date Advance No Dashes No Summary Heading No Record Numbers from TOB files Ok Cancel Help string the user enters in the field will be entered if a blank or question mark is in the data or if data are out of range.
 This option is useful when the Output file is imported into a spreadsheet program, such as Excel.